YUSOSEN!

 23 July 1943:

-SAN RAMON MARU departs St Jacques in unescorted convoy No. 412 also consisting of tankers ATAGO, NICHIRIN and KIYO MARUs and cargo ships JUNGEN GO and KAIJUN GO, GYOKO MARU and seven unescorted merchant ships.
+SAN RAMON MARU departs St Jacques in unescorted convoy No. 412 also consisting of tankers ATAGO, NICHIRIN and KIYO MARUs and cargo ships JUNGEN GO and KAIJUN GO, GYOKO MARU and six unescorted merchant ships.
 The convoy later splits into three parts.

 29 July 1943: